nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:
-**Value proposition**: manage applicants and schedule interviews faster than a typical mouse/GUI driven contact and calendar app
+* Manage applicants and schedule interviews faster than a typical mouse/GUI driven contact and calendar app.
+* Easy viewing for top candidates.
+* Easy viewing for scheduling interviews.

 ### User stories